cgre-aachen/bayseg/README.md

     clf = bayseg.BaySeg(coordinates_vector, feature_vectors, n_labels)

-Then use the _fit()_ method to classify the algorithm for your desired number of iterations:
+Then use the _fit()_ method to classify your data with your desired number of iterations:

     clf.fit(n_iterations)